saulocantanhede/tfgreek2/docs/features/featuresbynodetype.md

 ###### *(or browse by [feature type](featuresbyfeaturetype.md#start), [data type](featuresbydatatype.md#start), or [feature group](featuresbygroup.md#start))*

-In  Text-Fabric 'features' provide additional information to nodes of a specific type.
+In  Text-Fabric 'features' provide a mapping of nodes of a specific type to its associated additional information.
 This Text-Fabric dataset contains the following node types:
-* [137779 `word` nodes](#word-nodes): these nodes represents individual words in the text (and constitute the slots in the database).
+* [137779 `word` nodes](#word-nodes): these nodes represents individual words in the text (and constitute the slots in the database; the smallest linguistic entity).
-* [106868 `wg` (wordgroup) nodes](#wordgroup-nodes): these nodes represents groups of words that form a cohesive unit.
-Each is paired with one of the following node types:
+* [106868 `wg` (wordgroup) nodes](#wordgroup-nodes): these nodes represents groups of words that together form a cohesive unit.
+Each  wordgroup node is mirrored with one node of one of the following types:
     * [72845 `subphrase` nodes](#subphrase-nodes):
     * [113750 `phrase` nodes](#phrase-nodes):
     * [30479 `clause` nodes](#clause-nodes):